Solar neutrinos with CE$\nu$NS and flavor-dependent radiative corrections: Discussion and conclusion

 While in our analysis we have focused on the detection of radiative corrections using $^8$B neutrinos through the CE$\nu$NS channel, our results can be extended in the future to other channels, such as the neutrino-electron scattering channel.
 In this case, the pp component of the solar flux induces the largest number of events, which is expected to be measured to high precision in future experiments.
 Similar to CE$\nu$NS, radiative corrections induce a few percent shift in the cross section from the tree-level value~\cite{Tomalak:2019ibg}, to which future experiments should be sensitive.
 We leave this topic for future study.

-It is important to note that we have assumed idealized configurations for the detectors; these results may be improved upon by running more realistic simulations of the neutrino interactions in Argon or Xenon~\cite{2011NEST}.
-Further, our results have assumed energy thresholds that are at this time lower than the scale at which current detectors are operating.
+For our primary analysis, we have assumed idealized configurations for the detectors.
+In particular, our results have assumed energy thresholds that are at this time lower than the scale at which current detectors are operating.
 However, with possible improvements in detector technology and analysis, measurements such as those we consider may be achievable.
+We have provided an estimate for the corrections that arise due to finite detector energy resolution and efficiency, and find that the constraints in this case are slightly weakened.
+Though even in this case of finite resolution and efficiency, radiative corrections would be detectable with several hundreds of ton-years of exposure.
+Our simulation results may be improved upon by running more realistic simulations of the neutrino interactions in Argon or Xenon~\cite{2011NEST}.

 Additional interesting phenomenology in the neutrino sector may also be considered using the results of our analysis.
-For example, we have considered a normal neutrino mass hierarchy model, with matter resonances determined by the measured neutrino mass splittings.
-If the neutrino mass hierarchy is inverted, the resonance structure changes, and may affect the survival and appearance probabilities within a three-flavor model.
-Additionally, we may consider how changes in the CP-violating phase change the three-flavor transition probabilities in the mu-tau sector.
+For example, we may consider how changes in the CP-violating phase change the three-flavor transition probabilities in the mu-tau sector.
 We leave these and related interesting questions to future work.